-- SfM photogrammetry has been applied to measure banks to show its potential use as survey technique with different 10 sensors and processing systems (Micheletti et al., 2015: Prosdocimi et al., 2015).
+SfM photogrammetry has been applied to measure banks to show its potential use as survey technique with different sensors and processing systems (Micheletti et al., 2015; Prosdocimi et al., 2015).
 Micheletti et al. (2015) indicated root mean square errors (RMSE) within 7 cm, when combining a 5MP smartphone or a 16MP reflex camera with either PhotoModeler or 123D Catch processing systems.
 Prosdocimi et al. (2015) identified eroded areas of a collapsed riverbank and computed eroded and deposited volumes with a precision comparable to that of TLS.
-Bangen et al., (2014) matched the resolution and practical extent of SfM photogrammetry this technique to those of TLS, when SfM photogrammetry is used to survey river 15 topography through aerial platforms (e.g., Fonstad et al., 2013).
-From terrestrial platforms, this technique SfM photogrammetry has been applied to measure banks to show its potential use as survey technique with different sensors and processing systems (Micheletti et al., 2015; Prosdocimi et al., 2015).
-Micheletti et al. (2015) indicated root mean square errors (RMSE) within 7 cm, when combining a 5MP smartphone or a 16MP reflex camera with either PhotoModeler or 123D Catch processing systems.
-Prosdocimi et al. (2015) identified eroded areas of a collapsed riverbank and computed eroded and deposited volumes with a precision comparable to that of TLS. - 20
+Bangen et al., (2014) matched the resolution and practical extent of this technique to those of TLS, when SfM photogrammetry is used to survey river topography through aerial platforms (e.g., Fonstad et al., 2013).
 The relatively recent and fast development of UAV technology to take airborne photographs has greatly expanded the applications of SfM photogrammetry (Eltner et al., 2016).
 Recently, SfM has been applied to quantify bank retreat at streams and small rivers with a fixed-wing UAV along several kilometres with 12 cm resolution (Hamshaw et al., 2017).
 This study showed the UAV-SfM capabilities to produce extensive 2.5D DSM from a 100 m high nadiral view, which achieved 0.11 m mean error and 0.33 m RMSE compared to TLS.
 However, this work generated DSMs similar to those of ALS, which allow for volume computations and bankline retreat, but did not use the full 3D capacities to investigate undermined banks or identify erosion processes.

-Applications of this combined technology span in scale and complexity, covering glacial dynamics (Immerzeel et al., 2014), landslides (Turner et al., 2015), agricultural watersheds (Ouédraogo et al., 2014), fluvial topography (Woodget et al., 2015), etc. The accuracy precision achieved relative to the camera-object distance for the mentioned diverse settings was 30 approximately 1:1000, with distances ranging from 26 to 300 m and different cameras, lighting conditions and surface types.
+Applications of this combined technology span in scale and complexity, covering glacial dynamics (Immerzeel et al., 2014), landslides (Turner et al., 2015), agricultural watersheds (Ouédraogo et al., 2014), fluvial topography (Woodget et al., 2015), etc. The accuracy achieved relative to the camera-object distance for the mentioned diverse settings was approximately 1:1000, with distances ranging from 26 to 300 m and different cameras, lighting conditions and surface types.

 Interestingly, this precision was also found for terrestrial SfM photogrammetry at different scales by James and Robson (2012).
-However $O{,o}$ ther experiences showed lower accuracies, e.g., ~1:200 for moraine-mound topography (Tonkin et al., 2014), and on the other hand higher ones, such as $\sim 1:2100$ for fluvial changes after a flood event (Tamminga et al., 2015).
-Although it is not possible to generalize a precision for all settings, $\sim 1:1000$ seems an encouraging reference (RMSE of 10 cm for 100 m camera-object distance) to consider for unexplored conditions.
+However, other experiences showed lower accuracies, e.g., ~1:200 for moraine-mound topography (Tonkin et al., 2014), and on the other hand higher ones, such as ~1:2100 for fluvial changes after a flood event (Tamminga et al., 2015).
+Although it is not possible to generalize a precision for all settings, ~1:1000 seems an encouraging reference (RMSE of 10 cm for 100 m camera-object distance) to consider for unexplored conditions.

-Several factors affect the precision of DSM obtained from UAV-SfM, such as Every combination of field site.
-5 camera sensor, ground control points (GCPs) and SfM package in principle requires different photo overlaps, resolutions and perspectives (image network geometry) to achieve certain model accuracy and resolution through UAV SfM (Elter et al., 2016).
-This is caused by different surface textures at the field site (Cook, 2017), lighting conditions (Gómez-Gutierrez et al., 2014b), camera characteristics (Prosdocimi et al., 2015), GCP characteristics (Harwin and Lucieer, 2012), and SfM algorithms (Eltner and Schneider, 2015), and -photo overlaps, resolutions and perspectives (James and Robson, 2012; 10 Micheletti et al., 2014).
-Knowledge to improve the quality of SfM digital surface models keeps expanding by investigating isolated variables, for example, assessing the influences of number and distribution of GCPs (Clapuvt et al., 2016; James et al., 2017) or optimizing camera calibration procedures to manage without GCPs (Carbonneau and Dietrich, 2017).
-The flexibility, range, high resolution and accuracy that UAV-SfM proved in other conditions shows promising for analysing bank erosion processes throughout the scale of a mid-sized river.
+Every combination of field site, camera sensor, ground control points (GCPs) and SfM package in principle requires different photo overlaps, resolutions and perspectives (image network geometry) to achieve certain model accuracy and resolution through UAV-SfM (Elter et al., 2016).
+This is caused by different surface textures (Cook, 2017), lighting conditions (Gómez-Gutierrez et al., 2014b), camera characteristics (Prosdocimi et al., 2015), GCP characteristics (Harwin and Lucieer, 2012), and SfM algorithms (Eltner and Schneider, 2015).
+Knowledge to improve the quality of SfM digital surface models keeps expanding by investigating isolated variables, for example, assessing the influences of number and distribution of GCPs (Clapuyt et al., 2016; James et al., 2017) or optimizing camera calibration procedures to manage without GCPs (Carbonneau and Dietrich, 2017).
+The flexibility, range, high resolution and accuracy that UAV-SfM proved in other conditions shows promising for analysing bank erosion processes throughout the scale of a middle-size river.